redBorder/cookbook-rb-monitor/README.md

-# Cookbook-example Cookbook
+# Rb-monitor Cookbook

-cookbook to install and configure redborder cookbook-example
+Cookbook to install and configure redborder rb-monitor

 ### Platforms